-Every year, people return to Mayo to experience first hand the history and heritage of their forefathers and there is a comprehensive section on this site covering the History of County Mayo.
+Every year, people return to Mayo to experience first hand the history and heritage of their forefathers or will to unearth their roots and discover their ancestors’ life story.

 There are two "Irish Family History Foundation" centres for County Mayo and they cover genealogical information for the whole county.

-The Mayo South Family Heritage Centre, situated on Main Street, Ballinrobe and is dedicated to promoting the rich heritage of the region.
+The Mayo South Family Heritage Centre is situated on Main Street, Ballinrobe in the newly refurbished Schoolhouse.

 It is dedicated to promoting the rich heritage of the region, and its extensive database enables people with Mayo roots to trace their ancestors.